Why Is God Hidden? What Judaism, Christianity, and Islam Say

 FAQs

-Does the Bible say God hides Himself on purpose?
+Does the Bible say God hides himself?

 0 Community answers